Zee responds to Invesco's open letter, issues statement. Highlights here

-Responding to Invesco's demand on the need to evaluate deal with Sony, Zee said that all shareholders, will get the opportunity to evaluate and consider the deal with Sony
+Responding to Invesco's demand on the need to evaluate deal with Sony, Zee said that all shareholders will get the opportunity to evaluate and consider the deal in due course.

 Listen to this article

-Zee Enterprises in its fiery response to Invesco's open letter, saying the shareholder's actions of the past few weeks including open letters against the company and their general lack of transparency, is more than reasoned enough to believe that their actions are motivated by concerns entirely extraneous to any corporate governance issue.
+Zee Enterprises in its fiery response to Invesco's open letter, said the shareholder's actions of the past few weeks including open letters against the company and their general lack of transparency, is more than reasoned enough to believe it is motivated by concerns entirely extraneous to any corporate governance issue.

 Responding to Invesco's demand on the need to evaluate deal with Sony, Zee said that all shareholders, including Invesco will get the opportunity to evaluate and consider the deal with Sony.